JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * Removed information scientists
 * Removed anyone who said they hadn't generated any data in the last 5 years
 * *90 respondents didn't answer.  too many to discard, so we kept them.
-* Removed anyone whose highest degree was from highschool
+* Removed anyone whose highest degree was from high school
 * We filtered out:
 * *16 librarians
 * *13 information scientists (6 of whom are also librarians)
 * *3 without college degrees
-* *11 who hadn't generated any data (2 libraians, 1 info scientist)
+* *11 who hadn't generated any data (2 librarians, 1 info scientist)
 * *sometimes the same person was filtered by multiple criteria
 ##Analysis